aradhyadevv/Superstore-Sales-Dashboard_PBI/README.md

 ### Questions Addressed:

-- What is the sales and profitability distribution of segments across the country?
+- The sales and profitability distribution of segments across the country.

-- Show top 10 profitable customers vs top 10 loss making customers.
+- Showed top 10 profitable customers vs top 10 loss making customers.

-- Show top 5 profitable categories split by sub-categories.
+- Showed top 5 profitable categories split by sub-categories.

-- Compare sales of latest year with previous years.
+- Compared sales of latest year with previous years.

-- Compare percentage contribution of sales by categories.
+- Compared percentage contribution of sales by categories.

-- Show the trend of order count with sales.
+- Showed the trend of order count with sales.

-- Draw a comparison between discount % vs profit % across customers.
+- Drawn a comparison between discount % vs profit % across customers.

-- Draw monthly sales by YoY and similarly monthly profit by YoY
+- Drawn monthly sales by YoY and similarly monthly profit by YoY

-- Create a table summary with all important dimensions and metrics.
+- Created a table summary with all important dimensions and metrics.

-- To the table summary:
+- Table summary:

-(i) Add a column with icons of up/down arrows to signify movement in latest year sales vs. previous years (2016, 2015, 2014).
+(i) Added a column with icons of up/down arrows to signify movement in latest year sales vs. previous years (2016, 2015, 2014).

 (ii) +/- profitability (background color).

 (iii) 0-20%, 20-50%, 50-70%, 70% and above discount columns.

-- Add slicers with all important dimensions to let users slice and dice the data.
+- Added slicers with all important dimensions to let users slice and dice the data.